JoshuaStorm/meetable/README.md

 ## April 3, 2017 (Josh)
 - Done some research on Meteor async behavior.
 Realized we were doing some stuff very wrong.
 I posted a wiki article on it.
     - The basic concept is server-side async is all about 'fibers' and client-side async is still callbacks
+- Implemented a little bit of the above async stuff.
+Pulling FreeBusy and CalendarList with fibers and returning that info via callbacks to the client.
+- Fixed our SMTP issues where MailGun wouldn't confirm our DNS record even though `dig` would.
+SendGrid is working like a charm with a better free package.

 ## April 2, 2017 (Josh)
 - Pulling FreeBusy data from GoogleAPIs.
 Currently just printing it on the server side.
 This was way more of a hassle than I anticipated...